🔼The name Azaliah: Summary

 🔼Etymology of the name Azaliah

 The name Azaliah consists of two elements.
-The first part of our name comes from the root אצל ('asal) meaning to set aside or reserve:
+The first part of our name comes from the verb אצל ('asal) meaning to approximate:

 The second part of our name is יה (Yah) = יהו (Yahu) = יו (Yu), which are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.
 Names that end with יה commonly also exist ending with יהו (Yahu) and English translators have decided long ago to ignore all final ו's, for no particularly good reason.
 That's why we read about Azaliah who was really named Azaliahu.